 In addition, Los Angeles City has renewed its Supplemental Paid Sick Leave due to COVID-19 which was originally issued on April 7,2020 and applies to employers with 500 or more employees within the City of Los Angeles or 2000 or more employees within the United States.

 Effective Period.
 The paid leave is effective retroactively to January 1, 2021 and remains in effect until September 30, 2021.

-Eligible Employees.
 Employees are eligible for the paid leave if they perform work within the geographic boundaries of the City of Los Angeles and have been employed by the same employer for 60 days.

-Amount of Leave: The paid leave includes travel time to/from the vaccine appointment, the time spent receiving the injection, and any recovery needed due to vaccine side effects that prevent an employee from working or teleworking as stated below.
+The paid leave includes travel time to/from the vaccine appointment, the time spent receiving the injection, and any recovery needed due to vaccine side effects that prevent an employee from working or teleworking as stated below.

 - Full Time Employees*: are entitled to up to 4 hours of paid leave to obtain each injection and up to 8 hours of leave to recover from any vaccination-related side effects.

 - Part-time employees: are entitled to a prorated** amount of leave based on their average number of hours worked in the 60 days preceding the injection.

 Employers with 26 or more employees are required to provide paid leave to employees who have exhausted their leave under California’s SPSL and/or the City of Los Angeles’ Supplemental Paid Sick Leave.

 * Full time employees are employees who the employer considers to work full time; or an employee who worked or was scheduled to work, on average, at least 40 hours per week for the employer in the two weeks preceding the date the employee took COVID-19 Vaccine Leave.